-Additional underlayment is not required, however it is highly recommended.
-Use of an approved underlayment will increase the efficiency of the heating system.
+Additional underlayment may be used with glue-down wood, bamboo, laminate, or luxury vinyl flooring.
+It is not required, however use of an approved underlayment will increase the efficiency of the heating system.
 It also makes recessing the lead wires and connections easier.
+Recommended underlayment options are QuietBoard, QuietWalk Plus, or Insulayment.
+When using QuietBoard, the underlayment should be installed with the metallic silver film side down, facing the substrate.